-The address bus of the system is monitored using State Histogram to define the memory blocks where the service routines are stored.
+The system address bus is monitored using State Histogram to define the memory blocks with stored service routines.
 The histograms quickly show that the print spooler is not working because the printer is constantly interrupting the CPU and is consuming 80% of address bus activity.
 The figure below shows a sample State Histogram display.